 Early on, both the CDC and the World Health Organization were able to address this, stating that it’s very unlikely that COVID-19 would survive on purchased items from the time they were packed to the time you receive your package.
-As well, the shipping conditions would make it extremely difficult for someone to get exposed from the package itself, due to the length of time in transit and ambient temperatures.
+As well, the shipping conditions would make it extremely difficult for someone to get exposed to the package itself, due to the length of time in transit and ambient temperatures.
 Even if you were to receive a package from a location with reported cases, it is also extremely unlikely that a) a person who’s been infected interacts with your package, and b) again, the temperatures and conditions would make it extremely difficult.

 The New Normal of Shipping Disruption

 While experts on the matter have insisted that we have nothing to worry about when it comes to packages arriving coated in the virus, there has been a noticeable shift in how effective and efficient our delivery systems have become.
-No doubt you’ve noticed that things take longer, and package tracking is a very hit and miss proposition.
+No doubt you’ve noticed that things take longer, and package tracking is a very hit-and-miss proposition.
 In order to keep everyone safe, the entire system of parcel processing and shipping has had to be transformed.
 Depending on the national and local public health authorities, many different safety precautions have been implemented in distribution facilities, including physical distancing in areas that weren’t necessarily designed to keep people 2 meters apart, increased screening protocols, allowing employees to work from home, as well as keeping minimal staff on site.
 This has led to delays in processing, tracking, and has stretched the existing fulfillment and logistics networks to their breaking point.

 Add to that the impact of the disruption to air travel that the virus has caused.
-Over 90% of the world’s air cargo capacity has disappeared nearly overnight due to the slow down in commercial air travel.
+Over 90% of the world’s air cargo capacity has disappeared nearly overnight due to the slowdown in commercial air travel.
 Cross-border shipments that once reached all the corners of the globe within a few days at a relatively low shipping cost, are now arriving after weeks or months in transit, with a higher shipping cost if you want it any faster.
 This has led to a large gap between brands with a strong localized fulfillment infrastructure and those that have to rely on less mature and scalable supply chains, that utilize long shipping routes to reach their destinations.

 For brands this means a choice:

-- Standard cross border shipments go to Sea Freight and will take weeks to arrive for most routes.
+Standard cross-border shipments go to Sea Freight and will take weeks to arrive for most routes.
 This is unlikely to change, given that air freight capacity will take until 2023 to recover.

-In this new paradigm of logistics in a pandemic, E-Commerce SME’s are faced with a challenge.
+In this new paradigm of logistics in a pandemic, E-Commerce SMEs are faced with a challenge.

 Make Your Customer Service Exceptional

 Understandably, this has been a source of anxiety on both sides of the equation.
-From a retail/E-Commerce perspective, owners and entrepreneurs are trying to figure out how to maintain an exceptional customer experience, when there are impacts on your supply chain, the demand on your product is higher than ever, and your timelines with your third-party logistics (3PLs) are uncertain.
+From a retail/E-Commerce perspective, owners and entrepreneurs are trying to figure out how to maintain an exceptional customer experience, when there are impacts on your supply chain, the demand for your product is higher than ever, and your timelines with your third-party logistics (3PLs) are uncertain.
 Plus, you know that you are going to get a lot of confusion from your shoppers who want to know when they’ll receive the items they ordered.
-Hence, there are certain strategies that should become best practice for your E-Commerce business moving forward, implemented before, during, and after they place an order.
+Hence, there are certain strategies that should become best practices for your E-Commerce business moving forward, implemented before, during, and after they place an order.
 If customers can expect information and transparency from you, they’ll be more likely to be patient with the delay, and shop again in the future.